-NMCD data demonstrates that greater than 75% of the offender population is diagnosed with a substance abuse or substance dependence disorder and research suggests that a positive correlation exists between substance abuse and criminality.
-NMCD recidivism rates approximate fifty percent and severe alcohol and drug abuse problems are a primary factor in probation/parole revocations.
-In order to assist inmates experiencing substance abuse problems and as a means to enhance public safety, Addiction Services Bureau (ASB) offers a full spectrum of prison based treatment options.
+NMCD data demonstrates that greater than 75% of the offender population is diagnosed with a substance abuse or substance dependence disorder and research suggests that there is a correlation between substance abuse and criminal behavior.
+NMCD recidivism rates are approximately fifty percent, and severe alcohol and drug misuse disorders are a primary factor in both probation/parole revocations and re-offending.
+In order to assist inmates experiencing substance misuse disorders and as a means to enhance public safety, Addiction Services Bureau (ASB) offers a full spectrum of prison based treatment options.

-Addiction Services provides a comprehensive range of addictions treatment programs including outpatient programming, intensive outpatient services, therapeutic community programming, specialized female services, and volunteer services programs.
+Addiction Services provides a comprehensive range of addictions treatment programs including outpatient programming, therapeutic community programming, specialized female services, and volunteer-led 12-step and meditation services.
 All custody levels are afforded access to ASB programming and culturally sensitive approaches are an integral component of care.

-Addiction Services currently maintains eleven therapeutic community programs with a total of 770 available beds.
-Specialized DWI Therapeutic Community programming is offered at the Springer Correctional Facility, 48-beds, and the Roswell Correctional Center, 72-beds.
-An 80-bed gender responsive program, called the Residential Drug Abuse Program, Therapeutic Community (RDAP TC), is offered for female offenders at the New Mexico Women's Correctional Facility (WNMCF) in Grants, New Mexico.
-A co-occurring disorder program and a Native American DWI therapeutic community are in the planning stages but will not be implemented until the current budget crisis is resolved.
+Addiction Services currently maintains eleven therapeutic community programs with a capacity of 701 beds.
+Specialized DWI Therapeutic Community programming is offered at the 52-bed Springer Correctional Facility, 48-beds, and the 72-bed Roswell Correctional Center, 72-beds.
+An 80-bed gender-responsive program, called the Residential Drug Abuse Program, Therapeutic Community (RDAP TC), is offered for female offenders at the New Mexico Women's Correctional Facility in Grants, New Mexico.
+A Native American DWI therapeutic community is in the planning stages but cannot be implemented until at least the later part of this fiscal year.

-A comprehensive study of recidivism from 2005 TC graduates indicated a recidivism rate of 26% over 35 months, significantly lower than NMCD's overall rate of recidivism, 46%.
-Additionally, the services of an independent nationally recognized expert were contracted to evaluate Addictions Services programs and to make recommendations regarding the ASB delivery system.
-Initiatives addressing RDC assessment, a treatment referral protocol, addiction programming and reentry were established in 2008-2009.
+A comprehensive study of recidivism of 2005 TC graduates indicated a recidivism rate of 26% over 35 months, a rate significantly lower than NMCD's overall rate of 46%.
+Initiatives addressing the addictions intake screening and referral process, and addictions programming and reentry processes were established in 2008-2009.

-Addiction Services recently expanded substance abuse screening and assessment for RDC offenders.
-Addiction Services protocols for inmate screening now include the Reentry COMPAS and the RDC ASB Intake Form.
+ASB recently expanded the RDC addictions screenings to include both substance misuse and pathologic gambling disorders.
+Addiction Services protocols for inmate screening now include the Texas Christian University (TCU) drug screen, the RDC ASB Intake Form the South Oaks Gambling Screen and the Reentry COMPAS.
 The instruments guide both the diagnostic and referral process.
-Changes to NMCD's policies include an Addiction Services severity protocol that identifies the requisite level of addictions treatment for each inmate.
+Changes to NMCD's policies include an Addiction severity protocol that matches the addiction severity with the appropriate level of addictions treatment for each inmate.

-Addiction Services is fully integrated into both the COMPAS protocol at RDC and the newly initiated OMP, a data base and reporting system that houses inmate Transitional Accountability Plans (TAP).
+Addiction Services is fully integrated into the COMPAS protocol at RDC.
 Additionally, Addiction Services recently implemented a series of improved CQI measures including the establishment of Quarterly Statistical Reports.

-Over a thousand (1000) inmates participate yearly in outpatient substance abuse services, including programs at all security levels.
-ASB is an active partner in the NMCD's Hepatitis-C initiative by providing screening, consultation, and active treatment to candidates and participants of the program.
+Over one thousand (1000) inmates participate yearly in outpatient substance abuse services at all security levels.
+ASB is an active partner in the NMCD UNM ECHO Hepatitis-C initiative by providing screening, consultation, and addictions treatment to appropriate candidates and participants in the program.

 ASB commits to effective reentry of prisoners through its programming, coordination with the NMCD Reentry Bureau, probation/parole and community resources.
-A recent Co-occurring State Incentive Grant (COSIG) pilot project was completed and recommendations designed to address community networking was established.
-ASB, in conjunction with the NMCD Reentry Bureau, recently completed a multi-year application for a Substance Abuse and Mental Health Services Administration (SAMHSA) reentry grant.
+ASB recently completed a multi-year application for a Substance Abuse and Mental Health Services Administration (SAMHSA) reentry grant.
+ASB will also be managing a recently acquired \$1.5 million earmark appropriation focusing on re-entry for maximum security offenders.

-ASB continues to seek to improve though the use of professional trainers and experts in Substance Abuse treatment.
+ASB continues to seek to improve treatment services though the use of professional trainers and experts in Substance Abuse and pathological gambling treatment.
 Collaboration with research partners including Texas Christian University, the Mind Institute, and the Behavioral Health Center of the Southwest enhances the NMCD's ability to provide evidenced-based practices for addictions treatment.